‘The Young And The Restless’ Spoilers: Paul Returns And Cleans House

 — Young and Restless (@YandR_CBS) March 19, 2019

 Paul goes even further, though, because instead of giving Rey a second chance, Paul tells the detective that he’s done at GCPD.
 Paul orders Rey to turn in his badge as well as his gun, and it looks like Rey may be unemployed.
 Of course, there’s still a chance that Rey will somehow turn it around and get the police chief to give him a second chance.
-After all, there are times when Paul hasn’t always been so by the book himself during his long history in Genoa City.
+After all, there are times when Paul hasn’t always been straight-laced himself during his long history in Genoa City.

-If Rey indeed is fired, though, he may have to find a new line of work.
+If Rey is indeed fired, though, he may have to find a new line of work.
 For now, the city seems a bit low on private investigators, so that is one natural option for him.
 There’s also always the possibility that Sharon (Sharon Case) will give Rey a job at Crimson Lights.
 It would undoubtedly be a short commute from upstairs.